hiveot/hub.capnp/README.md

 The Hub is configured through the 'hub.yaml' configuration file that can be edited with a regular text editor.
 The sample file in the dist/config folder contains configuration options with the default values.

-The Hub looks in the {home}/config folder folder for this file.
-The fule must exist as it contains the message bus connection information for use by plugins.
+The Hub looks in the hub config folder for hub.yaml.
+The file MUST exist as it contains the message bus connection information for use by plugins.
 The default values configure the hub for use on localhost only.
 Set the IP address of the message broker to allow access from anywhere on the LAN.
 Plugins read the hub.yaml configuration and can have an additional plugin specific configuration file in the config folder.
 Plugins must be able to run without a configuration file.

 ## Launching

-The Hub can be launched manually by invoking the 'hub' app in the wost folder. eg ~/bin/wost/bin/hub
+The Hub can be launched manually by invoking the 'hub' app in the wost bin folder. eg ~/bin/wost/bin/hub

-A systemd launcher can be configured to launch automatically on startup for Linux systems that use systemd.
+A systemd launcher is provided that can be configured to launch automatically on startup for Linux systems that use systemd.
 See 'init/wost.service'

 ```
 sudo cp init/wost-hub.service /etc/systemd/system